-- Local fine mesh analysis yield stress check of critical locations as identified by means of screening criteria in the coarse mesh model (CSR 9/2.3.1.3 and B/3.1) - Mandatory fine mesh analysis of one deck, double bottom longitudinal and adjoining transverse bulkhead vertical stiffener to examine stress concentration in way of transverse bulkhead location (CSR B/3.1.4) - Some longitudinal end connections require mandatory adoption of soft heel where the design stress exceeds 80% of the stress criteria for strength check.
-(CSR DHOT 4/3.4.1.4) - Where a lower stool is not fitted to a transverse or longitudinal corrugated bulkhead, the maximum permissible stresses are to be reduced by 10%.
-This reduction is applicable both yielding and buckling check (CSR 9/ Table 9.2.1, 9.2.2, 9.2.3)
+- Local fine mesh analysis yield stress check of critical locations as identified by means of screening criteria in the coarse mesh model (CSR Pt1, Ch 7, Sec 3, [3]). - Mandatory fine mesh analysis of one deck, double bottom longitudinal and adjoining transverse bulkhead vertical stiffener to examine stress concentration in way of transverse bulkhead location (CSR Pt1, Ch 7, Sec 3, [2.1.1])

+- Some longitudinal end connections require mandatory adoption of soft heel where the design stress exceeds 80% of the stress criteria for strength check.
+(CSR Pt1, Ch 3, Sec 6, [5.1.5]) - Where a lower stool is not fitted to a transverse or longitudinal corrugated bulkhead, the maximum permissible stresses are to be reduced by 10%.
+This reduction is applicable both yielding and buckling check (CSR Pt1, Ch 7, Sec 3, [6.2.2])

-3.2.2 CSR DHOT fatigue net thickness approach
+3.2.2 CSR fatigue net thickness approach

-The fatigue calculations are based on a net scantling approach using a simplified corrosion model [see CSR Background document].
+The fatigue calculations are based on a net scantling approach using a simplified corrosion model.

 For simplicity, the stress range calculations are based on a section properties corresponding to a reference level of corrosion corresponding to the "average" state of the ship structure during its design life.
-Hull girder section properties are calculated with 25% of the corrosion margin deducted from the new-building gross scantlings.
-Local bending stress range due to lateral pressure is calculated from section properties with 50% of the corrosion margin deducted from the new-building scantlings.
+The hull girder stresses for simplified stress analysis are to be corrected by multiplying the calculated stress by 0.95.Local bending stress range due to lateral pressure is calculated from section properties with 50% of the corrosion margin deducted from the new-building scantlings.
 This models the effect of localized higher rates of corrosion affecting the local structural response.